Last Updated: Oct 23, 2022

 You’re worried about the environment.
 And that’s why you feel strongly about Green Diwali.

 Then run ‘Stop Production of Firecrackers’ campaigns because banning crackers only on Diwali makes the ‘Save the environment’ thing sort of fishy.
 Do you know why?
 Because the focus is not on eliminating firecrackers; rather, the target is Diwali.

 The Dark Truth of Green Diwali & Say No to Crackers Campaigns

 Remember how I said that Green Diwali is not about Saving the Environment?

 Want to know the hidden, dark truth of green Diwali?
 Well, it might be a little tough to swallow, but here you go:

-You, the Hindu, are a thorn in the eyes of the anti-Hindu groups worldwide.
-They are pained to see that despite being ruled over, butchered, and humiliated for years by Muslim invaders (and Christian missionaries), more than 79.8% percent of India’s population is still Hindu.
+You, The Hindu, are a thorn in the eyes of the anti-Hindu groups worldwide.
+They are pained to see that despite being ruled over, butchered, and humiliated for years by Muslim invaders (and Christian missionaries), more than 79.8% percent of Bharat’s population is still Hindu.

 And their frustration is understandable because many countries converted in just a blink of an eye.
 But, then, how come you—the tree hugger, the cow worshipper, the idolater, the Qafir is still a Hindu?

 That’s the real issue.

 But that doesn’t mean you start hating people.
 No, that’s not the point.
 The reality is that Muslims living in Bharat (along with Pakistanis and Bangladeshis) are also victims of Islam—they were Hindus who couldn’t stand up and fight for Dharma.
 And Muslim barbarians spared their lives only because they converted to Islam.